Access4Learning/sif3-framework-java/SIF3InfraREST/README.md

 - Removed dependency on systemic-framework_<date>.jar.
 Applicable classes of that library are now part of the framework.

 Please refer to the release notes in the directory "release/v0.10.0" for additional details and upgrade instructions.

+## Version from MMM DD, 2017: v0.11.0 - Various changes
+The SIF3 Framework uses the sfl4j as its logging framework.
+This has changed from the fixed log4j.

+Please refer to the release notes in the directory "release/v0.11.0" for additional details and upgrade instructions.

 # Download Instructions
 How to download this project: